pauldambra/pauldambra.github.io/_posts/2017-05-10-ubictionary.md

 ## Five minutes with an actual customer had invalidated one of our most basic uses of language.

-That's why I was really pleased to see this talk call out not just that we should avoid jargon and find the right language but that it needs to be a common language.
+That's why I was really pleased to see this talk call out not only that we should avoid jargon and find the right language but that it needs to be a common language.

 ### In other words (pun intended)